 Using your controller you can erase events for all Sounds in the Group at the playback position.

-▶ While the Pattern is playing, hold ERASE + GROUP + the desired pad 9-16 to progressively delete events for all Sounds in that Group as they are reached by the playhead.
+► While the Pattern is playing, hold ERASE + the desired Group button A-H to progressively delete events for all Sounds in that Group as they are reached by the playhead.